VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

  ## Conclusion

-After having some experience in squad based and strategy games, reseraching how squads are actaully formed in real life was very interesting and surprising.
+After having some experience in squad based and strategy games, researching how squads are actually formed in real life was very interesting and surprising.
 I came up with my own implementation of theoretically accurate formation-building algorithm which takes into account some formation adjusting variables, allowing the same formation be different.
 I also found out possible roles of the squad leader/core which can be either a part of the formation's pattern or an observer controlling all other units.
 The final version of this research project can be already used as a base for a game which involves building a squad and using different formations in specific situations.

 I hope you found this article useful or at least interesting to read through.